dominhngoc123/Enterprise-Project/README.md

 Step 5: In phpmyadmin, create database named enterprise_project.

-Step 6: Open project root in terminal, run: php yii migrate.
+Step 6: Run composer update command (If the terminal warning "... zip and upzip ...", open Apache config in xampp control panel, choose php.ini and find for extension=zip, remove ";" character at the begining and run again) and php init to setup the project.

-Step 7: Run composer update command in this terminal.
+Step 7: Open project root in terminal, run: php yii migrate.

 Step 8: Open http://EPbackend.web (for backend) and http://EPfrontend.web (for frontend).